sandeep-iitr/Deep-Learning-Tools/papers/README.md

 - by Eric B. Baum.
 Advances in neural information processing systems.
 1989
 - Works on number of weights in the network, training examples, desired accuracy on the test examples drawn from same distribution as the training examples.
 For examples: To get an accuracy of 90%, we might need 10 times the number of training examples as the number of weights in the network.

+## 4. DeCAF: A Deep Convolutional Activation Feature for Generic Visual Recognition
+- by Jeff Donahue.
+International Conference on Machine Learning.
+2014